A Great Light – Isaiah 9

 What darkness threatens me in my own life today?
 Where do I have loneliness, fear, anxiety, confusion, depression, or despair?

 Lord Jesus, shine Your light and love into my life today.
 Scatter the darkness that threatens to bring me down.
-Lift away the burdens of despair and help me to follow You along a journey of joy, walking in the Light of the World.
-Heal the brokenness and restore to me a full and satisfying life in You.
-In Jesus name I pray, Amen.
+Lift away the burdens of despair and help me to follow You along a journey of joy, walking in the Light of Your Word.
+You are the true light of the World.
+Heal our brokenness and restore us to a full and satisfying life in You.
+We ask this in Jesus name, Amen.